Program Contact: Anat Biletzki 203-582-3930

 Students also explore and understand the pace of change in science and technology and develop critical thinking and writing skills applicable to a broad range of professional pursuits such as technical writing or science journalism.
 The program is designed to expose students to a wide range of courses offered by different schools throughout the university, while establishing a solid foundation in the humanistic tradition of the arts and sciences.
 The course of study is designed to build upon the knowledge and skills developed in the student’s major by providing a greater interdisciplinary scope and a consideration of philosophical, historical and ethical issues on topics relating to science and technology.

 To complete a minor in History and Philosophy of Science, students are required to complete six courses (18 credits).
-All students take both The Rise of Modern Science (HS 230) and Philosophy of Science (PL 235).
+All students take both The Rise of Modern Science (HS 230) and Philosophy of Science and Technology (PL 235).
 In addition, students take 12 credits from the list of approved courses:

 |BMS 117||The Human Organism||3|